A IS FOR AGRICULTURE & ARCHAEOLOGY

 Connecticut has many species of TREES.
 The largest tree in the state is a sycamore located on the east bank of the Farmington River in the Weatogue section of Simsbury.
 About 10 trees in the state are on the National Register of Champion Trees.
 The state tree is the White Oak.

 Seven ships have been named USS Connecticut.
-The 1st The USS Connecticut (1776) was a gundalow that served with the Continental Army on Lake Champlain during the American Revolutionary War.
+The 1st USS Connecticut (1776) was a gundalow that served with the Continental Army on Lake Champlain during the American Revolutionary War.
 The 2nd USS Connecticut (1799) served during the Quasi-War.
 The 3rd USS Connecticut (1861) was a sidewheel steamer launched in 1861 that saw action in the American Civil War.
 The 4th USS Connecticut (BB-18) was the lead ship of her class of battleship.
-She was the flagship of the Great White Fleet and saw action during World War I. The Fifth is the second Seawolf-class submarine.
-The USS Nautilus (SSN 571) is the first operational nuclear-powered submarine in the world.
+She was the flagship of the Great White Fleet and saw action during World War I. The 5th USS Connecticut (SSN-22) is the 2nd Seawolf-class submarine.
+The USS Nautilus (SSN 571) is the 1st operational nuclear-powered submarine in the world.

 The WEATHER in Connecticut is temperate due to its long coastline.
 Spring has frequent rain.
 Summer is hot and humid and thunderstorms can be severe.
 Fall is mild.
 Winter in the northwest part of the state is generally cold.
 Tropical cyclones occasionally affect the state and there is usually 1 tornado a year.
 The current weather is provided by Weather Underground and NOAA.
 The Environmental Protection Agency provides information about Global Warming in the state.